-Your boat is equipped with an integral swim platform and engine mounting system located in the stern of the boat.
-There is an inspection deck plate in the transom engine well to provide access to the stern bilge and engine mounting bolts.
-Always make sure the plate is secure before operating your boat.
+Your boat is equipped with an integral swim platform located in the stern of the boat.
+A transom door is provided to allow easy access to the swim platform.
+The transom door should only be operated when the boat is not in motion.